 If a hand plane isn't part of your tool chest, it should be.
 This versatile, inexpensive, and easy to handle manual tool is a classic that has been used by woodworkers for ages for fine carpentry.
 But it also holds a solid position in the world of home improvement as a tool that can shave down micro-thin amounts of wood and help items such as doors and drawers fit together better.

-A plane is a hand-held tool ranging from about 6 inches to 14 inches long and about 2 inches wide.
+A hand plane is a manual tool ranging from about 6 inches to 14 inches long and about 2 inches wide.
 With handles on top and flat on the bottom, this device contains a razor-sharp blade held at a precise angle at the bottom, or shoe, of the plane.

 When the plane is pushed forward, the blade cuts off a very thin shaving of the work material.
 A hand plane is different from a planer, a considerably more expensive electric tool that automatically feeds and shaves wood 12 to 13 inches wide.

 The blade on a hand plane is literally razor-sharp.
 While the blade is secured within the tool and is generally out of harm's way, be careful whenever changing the place.
 Never place a hand or any part of your body in front of the plane during use.

 - Working Time: 20 minutes for 3 square feet

 What You Will Need